NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Highborn Snoop.md

 Choose two ability boosts.
 One must be **Dexterity** or **Intelligence**, and the other is a free boost.

 You're trained in the Society skill, and the Guild Lore skill.
-You gain the [[Feats/Courtly Graces|Courtly Graces]] skill feat.
+You gain the [[Courtly Graces|Courtly Graces]] skill feat.

 *Source: Pathfinder Lost Omens: Highhelm*
 *OGL*